swayf/grako/README.rst

 Change History
 ==============

+- **tip**
+    * Implemented lazy rendering of template fields.
+    * Implemented rendering of iterables using a specified separator.

 - **1.1.0**
     * *BUG!* Need to preserve state when closure iterations match partially.
     * Improved performance by also memoizing exception results and advancement over whitespace and comments.